 A World of Cookies for Santa: Follow Santa's Tasty Trip Around the World - Perfect Picture Book

 As the weather chills & and the holidays loom, is it too early to think about Christmas?
+No way!

 Not when you see this beautiful debut picture book, which both delights and educates.
 M.E.
 Furman and Susan Gal's collaboration has created a gorgeous story that will yield visual and edible treasures.